 1873 – William Coblentz was born.

-On November 20 in science history, William Coblentz was born.
 Coblentz was an American physicist who contributed greatly to the studies of infrared spectroscopy and radiometry.
 He was the first to experimentally verify Planck’s law relating radiance frequency and temperature of a blackbody.
 He also discovered many chemical functional groups absorbed infrared wavelengths.
 His infrared studies of the planet Mars discovered a large day/night temperature difference which implied a thin atmosphere.

 1604 – Otto von Guericke was born.

 Guericke was a German natural philosopher who invented the first piston air pump to create a vacuum in a container.
-He also showed that light travels through vacuum, but sound does not.
+He also showed that light travels through a vacuum, but sound does not.
 He is known for a demonstration of the strength of a vacuum.
 He constructed two hemispheres of copper that he joined together and removed all the air inside.
 He then showed teams of horses could not pull the sphere apart.
 He was also the inventor of the first electrostatic generator that could produce static electricity by rubbing against a ball of rotating sulfur.